hmoragrega/workers/README.md

 ```

 The operation will fail if:
-- the minimum number of workers have been reached
+- the minimum number of workers has been reached
 - the pool is not configured; `New` was not called
 - the pool is closed; `Close` was called
 - the pool is not running; `Start` was not called